 The tour offered tangible evidence of that vision taking shape.

 "Typically, I work in the office," said Karen Bullocks, office manager for Region I, which includes West Oakland, North Oakland and Montclair, as she walked along Eighth Street in West Oakland.
-"Having the opportunity to do this tour and come out and see our neighborhood and see our schools like this really gives me a better understanding of what we're
+"Having the opportunity to do this tour and come out and see our neighborhood and see our schools like this really gives me a better understanding of what we're attempting to do."

 Kimi Kean, a former principal of ACORN Woodland Elementary School, now supervises Region 3, which includes a wide swath of East Oakland from the hills to the flatlands.
 Kean said one of her groups stopped at a grocery store near Brookfield Elementary School, a poor neighborhood along Interstate 880 near Oakland Coliseum.
 The owner said he was worried about children dashing across the street and that pedestrian safety measures were badly needed to keep them safe; he said he'd help.